thedataincubator/data-science-blogs/python-packages.md

 # The Rankings

-Below is a ranking of Python packages applicable in Data Science, based on Github and Stack Overflow activity, as well as [PyPI (The Python Package Index)](https://pypi.python.org/pypi) downloads.
+Below is a ranking of Python packages that are useful for Data Science, based on Github and Stack Overflow activity, as well as [PyPI (The Python Package Index)](https://pypi.python.org/pypi) downloads.

 The table shows standardized scores, where a value of 1 means one standard deviation above average (average = score of 0).
-See below for methods.
+For example, `numpy` is 2 standard deviations above average in Stack Overflow activity, while `tensorflow` is close to average.
+See [below for methods](#Methods).

 <img src="img/python-rank.png" width=500px></img>

-*For example, `numpy` is 2 standard deviations above average in Stack Overflow activity, while `tensorflow` is close to average.*

-# Results
+# Results and Discussion

+## `numpy`, `tensorflow`, and `pandas` are top 3

-Due to massive total downloads and strong Stack Overflow activity, the clear leader is `numpy` (Scientific Computing).
-However, the scalable machine learning package `tensorflow` (stared at Google) trounces the other packages in Github activity (based on both stars and forks), with the more general machine learning module `scikit-learn` a distant second, but fifth overall.
+Due to massive total downloads and strong Stack Overflow activity, the clear leader is `numpy` (a fundamental package for scientific computing with Python).

+However, the scalable machine learning package `tensorflow` (stared at Google) trounces the other libraries in Github activity (based on both stars and forks), with the more general machine learning module `scikit-learn` a distant second, but fifth overall.

-Both `numpy` and `pandas` (Data Manipulation) are only average on Github, but strong in the other two categories.
+Both `numpy` and `pandas` (high-performance data structures and data analysis package) are only average on Github, but strong in the other two categories.

 The interactive interpreter `ipython` is fourth overall, while the `jupyter` project (of the popular notebook) is 19th overall (not shown).